rwendell/melee-notes/Game Knowledge/Fox/Tech Skill.md

 ### shine
 great poke and hard to punish + shine combos
 ### jab
-great for setting up jab upsmash
+great for setting up jab Up Smash
 ### d-tilt
-catch people running awa
+catch people running away
 ## Wavedash
 ## Shield
 Great for baiting out options and then shield grabbing/up smashing/or wavedash out
 # Recovery
 ## Firefox
 Main Recovery tool
 ### Tips
 - Make sure to hold up forwards after selecting an angle to recover better if they hit you out of firefox
 - You should almost always fast fall out of firefox
 ### Firefox Angles
 Learning how to snap to ledge from both sides
 ### Optimal location to start Up